wp-sms/wp-sms/readme.txt

 == Changelog ==
 = dev-master =
-* Added engy.solutions and aruba.it gateway.
+* Added engy.solutions and aruba.it and hiro-sms.com gateways.
 * Added new option for sending Unicode for non-English characters (such as Persian, Arabic, Chinese or Cyrillic characters).
 * Added sender ID field.
 Allow typing of sender ID in Admin Send SMS page.